Vietnam.vn - Nền tảng quảng bá Việt Nam

 Palaeophis colossaeus (12 m)

-P. colossaeus is an ancient ocean-dwelling sea snake that once covered parts of North Africa 100 million years ago.
-When its fossilized skeleton was discovered in what is now the Sahara Desert, researchers calculated from specimens collected later during field trips in 1999 and 2003 that the species could have grown to more than 40 feet (12 meters) long, according to a paper published in the journal Acta Palaeontologica Polonica.
+P. colossaeus was a sea snake that lived in the ancient ocean that once covered parts of North Africa 100 million years ago.
+When its fossilized skeleton was discovered in the Sahara Desert, researchers calculated from specimens collected later during field trips in 1999 and 2003 that the species could have grown to more than 12 meters (40 feet), according to a paper published in the journal Acta Palaeontologica Polonica.
 That makes P. colossaeus the longest sea snake ever found.
-Based on the skeleton, the researchers determined that its mouth was large enough to swallow small whales.
+Based on the skeleton, the researchers determined its mouth was large enough to swallow small whales.

 Titanoboa cerrejonensis (13 m)